zeecitizen/embedded-jetty-jsp/README.md

 Example: Embedded Jetty w/ JSP Support -

-Simple Login and Registration page with Hashed salted password stored to file.
+Simple Login and Registration - JSP
 ======================================

+The project shows simple JSP Scriptlets and JSTL with Java and CSS to build a login system.
+The passwords are stored after hashing with salt.
+They are stored in a HashTable which is serialized and written to a file to replace the need for a database.
 This project also contains my resume built using Bootstrap.

 IDENTIFIED PROBLEMS AND THEIR SOLUTIONS:
 ======================================